Organizational Unit: UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)

 UNU is an international community of scholars engaged in research, postgraduate training and the dissemination of knowledge in furtherance of the purposes and principles of the United Nations, its Peoples and Member States.
 The University functions as a think tank for the United Nations system, contributes to capacity building, particularly in developing countries, and serves as a platform for new and innovative ideas and dialogue.

-Under the authority of the Director of UNU-FLORES and direct supervision of the UNU-FLORES Academic Officer – Waste Management, the successful candidate shall carry out the following specific tasks:
+Under the authority of the Director of UNU-FLORES and direct supervision of the Manager, Office of the Director, and Academic Officers, the Programme Support Assistant is embedded in the Office of the Director providing programmatic and logistical support to the academic units.
+The successful candidate shall carry out the following tasks:

 Remuneration will commensurate with qualification and experience of the successful candidate.

-The successful candidate will not hold international civil servant status nor be a “staff member” as defined in the United Nations Staff Rules and Regulations.
-UNU does not sponsor a working visa for this position.
+The successful candidate will be employed under a local contract based in Dresden, Germany, and will not hold international civil servant status nor be a “staff member” as defined in the United Nations Staff Rules and Regulations.

 Applications from suitably qualified woman candidates and those from developing countries are particularly encouraged.